Last Updated on May 29, 2023 by Dave Farquhar

-It’s frustrating when your Ryobi electric lawn mower won’t start, especially because the selling point is that they are really easy to start and really reliable.
+It’s frustrating when your Ryobi electric lawn mower won’t start, or when your Ryobi mower stops suddenly.
+Especially because the selling point is that they are really easy to start and really reliable.
 Here’s what to do when it happens.

-When your Ryobi electric mower won’t start, it’s usually one of three things.
+When your Ryobi electric mower won’t start or stops suddenly, it’s usually one of three things.
 It’s often the battery, the handle not being fully extended or locked, or the discharge, all of which are fairly easy to fix.

 Don’t forget the battery!